top of page

 The vision for the center has come to life through decades of cross-cultural collaboration between former United Nations workers and the local Kaqchikel community.

-It continues to be the birthplace of initiatives that will empower the future generations of Tzununá, while also setting an example for respectful cross-cultural collaboration
+It continues to be the birthplace of initiatives that will benefit the future generations of Tzununá, while also setting an example for respectful cross-cultural collaboration

 Biblioteca